Ken Griffey Jr. Minor League and Pre-Rookie Card Guide

-Arguably the most generic of the bunch, the 1988 Cal League San Bernardino Spirit card for Ken Griffey Jr. has a similar version with virtually identical back.
-The key difference is the image.
+Arguably the most generic of the bunch, the 1988 Cal League San Bernardino Spirit card for Ken Griffey Jr. has a similar unlicensed version with a virtually identical back.
+The key difference in spotting the authentic card is the image of Griffey.

 Evoking more of the late-80s feel, this cards recognizes Ken Griffey Jr. as a minor league All-Star.
 Although he played with three minor league teams, the Spirit are the main focus of his early cards.

 With a vivid red border, 1988 ProCards showcases Ken Griffey Jr. on his last stop before Seattle.
 This Vermont Mariners card is the last of his official minor league cards.

 While Star cards are not actually minor league cards, they are licensed.
 Several options are available, but the 1988 Silver Series is among the most valuable.
 The set includes nine different cards that each feature a different title, such as Father/Son, The Future and #1 Prospect.
 It is believed there are 2,000 total sets.
 Also, a black-bordered promo card exists that is listed as one of 400 on the back.